Individual health support planning

 - Principal completes the Anaphylaxis Checklist for Workplace Managers if applicable

-- Parents provide prescribed medication or other consumables as agreed before the health care plan commences.
+- Parents provide prescribed medication or other consumables as agreed before the health support plan commences.

 Where more information or planning is needed the principal will send a letter to the parent requesting a meeting (DOCX 59.04KB).

-Individual Health Care Plans for students with complex health care needs
+Individual Health Support Plans for students with complex health needs

-An individual health care plan formalises the support for students with complex health care needs.
+An individual health support plan formalises the support for students with complex health needs.
 Information from the student's medical practitioner, provided by parents, will inform the collaborative planning process.

-Individual health care plans should include the individual health care plan cover sheet (DOCX 66.96KB) and clear details for the following where relevant:
+Individual health support plans should include the individual health support plan cover sheet (DOCX 66.96KB) and clear details for the following where relevant: